(Aboard the med-evac transport)

 with an almost insufferably cheerful personality.
 She had

-apparently just skimmed in over the minimum height regulations, he
+apparently just skimmed in over the minimum height regulations,

 had never seen such a short officer before.
 He had been very